 While there may have been a choice of color, there really was not a choice of materials that would impart varying but compatible looks as one finds in pots.
 In Landscape Architect terms, these large planters fall under the “site amenities” category and are really more appropriate for streets, parks and parking lots.

 If you do have built in “poured in Place”concrete planters leaking through a slab and along beams that can be reached from below there is a warraneed solution that can remedy this that does not require digging up the mature landscaping above.
-Feel free to contact Sheila at DeepStream for a referral.
+Feel free to contact Sheila at DeepStream for a referral to Seal Wizard.
 (305) 857-0466.

 Issues with Cement Planters

 Cement planters, while great as security crash barriers outside building, the are very heavy to take up elevators and stairwells, and they are just as much work to remove.
 You may need a crane.

 There are some relatively lightweight concrete planters on the market now, but still heavy, that may do a better job if they can be adequately waterproofed.
 Avoid planters with interior steel armatures and only buy cement planters that are reinforced with glass fiber in the mix known as GFRC planters.
 A detailed article with more information on glass reinforced cement planters (GFRC) can be found here.